sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Favored Front

-Youíve learned to fight in different kinds of terrain.
+You√≠ve learned to fight in different kinds of terrain.
 Choose one type of terrain: arctic, coast, desert, forest, grassland, mountain, subterranean, or swamp.
 You gain an expertise die on Perception, Stealth, and Survival checks made in this terrain.
 You can take this drill multiple times, choosing a new terrain each time.

 ###### Gear Up

-A soldierís gear helps keep them alive, so youíve learned to pack and handle it efficiently.
+A soldier√≠s gear helps keep them alive, so you√≠ve learned to pack and handle it efficiently.
 You can don and doff armor in half the time it would normally take.
 Your Strength score is considered 5 higher when determining your carrying capacity and the weight you can lift, push, or drag.

 ###### Grunt Work

-Youíre not above getting a little dirt under your fingernails.
-You gain proficiency in carpenterís tools, cookís utensils, or another set of artisanís tools allowed by the Narrator.
+You√≠re not above getting a little dirt under your fingernails.
+You gain proficiency in carpenter√≠s tools, cook√≠s utensils, or another set of artisan√≠s tools allowed by the Narrator.
 In addition, when performing manual labor, you gain an expertise die on Constitution saving throws to resist fatigue.

 ###### Lead the Charge

-When the time comes to engage the enemy, you make sure youíre always on the front lines, with your allies close behind.
+When the time comes to engage the enemy, you make sure you√≠re always on the front lines, with your allies close behind.
 You gain an expertise die on initiative rolls.
 When you roll initiative, you can select one willing ally who rolled lower than you.
 For the rest of the encounter, that ally acts in the initiative count directly after you.

 ###### No One Left Behind